LexusXBox/libgdx-drop/README.md

 ### Android

-In android studio have a device running
+In android studio have an emulated or a real device running.

 gradlew android:installDebug android:run